World Bank to provide Ukraine up to $3 billion this year

+(This March 10 story was corrected in the second paragraph to show $2 billion will be submitted for board approval, not disbursed)

-WASHINGTON (Reuters) - The World Bank said on Monday it plans to provide Ukraine with up to $3 billion in 2014 to support the country’s new government in the midst of its current crisis, though only part of the money would be new.
+WASHINGTON (Reuters) - The World Bank said on Monday it plans to provide Ukraine with up to $3 billion in 2014 to support the country’s new government in the midst of its current crisis.

 The bank, a Washington-based lender that focuses on ending poverty, already has several projects in Ukraine.
-About $2 billion in the funds will be disbursed this year as part of ongoing projects.
+About $2 billion in the funds is likely to go to the World Bank’s board for approval this year to fund new development projects.

 Another pot of cash, up to $1 billion, would go directly to the government if it implements economic reforms to get its finances in order.